idootop/xsta/README.md

 ### XConsumer

-For complex pages, wrap computationally expensive components with `XConsumer`.
+For complex pages, you can wrap computationally expensive components with `XConsumer`.
 This will cache the previous build of the component when a parent or ancestor triggers a rebuild.
 The subtree will only reconstruct when the selected state changes.

 <details>
 <summary>👉 Example</summary>